Anti-Bribery for Sales · Module 2 of 2

 Cooper Banks

-Mark wants to send these to Bree Galanti at Westpine.
+Mark wants to send these to Bree Galanti.
 AUD $620 a head.
-Submission is Friday week.
+Submission Friday week.
 I told him to hold.
-Nothing's gone out.

 Lila Tran

 Refused.
-Easy call.
-Twice the personal threshold, into the buyer's diary, ten days from a AUD $2.8M award.
+Twice the threshold, into the buyer's diary, ten days from a AUD $2.8M award.
 There's no version of this that pre-clears.

 Lila Tran

-Fine.
 But Cooper, you knew the answer last night.
-You could have told Mark last night.
-He's spent fifteen hours assuming this might still go.
+Mark's spent fifteen hours assuming this might still go.

 Portrait of Mark Stelovich